COVID-19 updates: Free vaccine clinics

 Should we have HEPA air filtration units in our buildings?

-Implementing these or other types of engineering controls is recommended for areas with high and very high exposure risk such as those encountered in healthcare facilities where there is a high potential for exposure to known or suspected sources of COVID-19.
+Implementing these or other types of engineering controls is recommended for areas with high and very high exposure risk such as those encountered in health care facilities where there is a high potential for exposure to known or suspected sources of COVID-19.
+For most facilities, these engineering controls are not necessary, not beneficial and not possible due to the design of the building systems.
+Whole building HEPA air filtration is not possible with existing county building systems and is typically reserved for use in health care facilities.
 We continue to evaluate the use of our buildings and the systems in place.
-For most facilities, these engineering controls are not necessary, not beneficial and not possible due to the design of the building systems.
-Whole building HEPA air filtration is not possible with existing county building systems and is typically reserved for use in healthcare facilities.
-Other techniques continue to be evaluated for applicability.

 Paid Extraordinary Pandemic Event Leave (PEPEL)